Arctic Research Support and Logistics — Resource Page

-The Arctic Research Support and Logistics (RSL) Program supports the field component of research projects funded through science programs in the Division of Arctic Sciences of OPP and through other programs at NSF.
+The Arctic Research Support and Logistics (RSL) Program supports the field component of research projects funded through science programs in the Section for Arctic Sciences in the Division of Polar Programs and through other programs at NSF.
 The RSL program also supports proposals that have benefits for the arctic research community.
 Examples of current awards are for the Arctic Logistics Contractor, CH2MHILL Polar Services; base support of the Arctic Research Consortium of the United States; Toolik Field Station; procurement and maintenance of instrumentation on the USCGC Healy; and the development of a digital elevation model of the Kuparuk Watershed in northern Alaska.

 Investigators should outline and justify field support in the context of their proposed work.
 We recommend briefly outlining the field plan and associated costs within the proposal and in the budget justification.
 Though costs should not be itemized in the budget spreadsheet, the primary means of accessing logistics support is by describing logistics needs in the proposal.
 Investigators are particularly encouraged to take advantage of the following support, which can be provided by logistics contractors funded by the Research Support and Logistics program:

 - increased access to transportation to and within the Arctic (ship time, helicopters, 4-wheelers, snow machines, small aircraft, etc.);

 - satellite-based global phone networks for increased safety;

 - trained field staff who are experienced in field and boat safety and first aid;

 - and improved equipment.